BohdanBykov/aiblogger/README.md

 		     user = db.fetchone()
 	```
 	 Decorator @bp.route() will transmit GET and POST html requests from url '/login' to function.
-	 First if triggered when user press button 'Log In'(send information).
+	 First if triggered when the user presses the button 'Log In'(send information).
 	 In the body of this if statement we define variables username/password with values from login form.
 	 Next get connection, name it db and add cursor() because we will use execute() separatly.
 	 Define error var with default value None like in register() function.
 	 Next step execute select SQL request that will return row with value from username var.
-	 Finally define user var that will store data from previous request as a tuple.
+	 Finally define a user var that will store data from previous requests as a tuple.

 	 ```python
 		     if user is None: